policumbent/poliCANbent/rpi-can-config/README.md

 ### Testing the Raspberry Pi alone

-_Note: this will test only the Raspberry-MCP2515 connection, without considering the TJA1050 and, therefore, the CAN Bus itself._
+_Note: this will test only the Raspberry-MCP2515 connection, without considering the transceiver and, therefore, the CAN Bus itself._

 You will need two tty sessions, it is possible connecting your PC to the Raspberry both with [UART](https://github.com/policumbent/coltellino-svizzero/blob/main/debug-tools/raspberry_pi.md#uart)